GYUHO Lee © 2026

 Key Insights

-Based on the two guiding questions, this survey aimed to validate the previously identified pain points and capture real user experiences.
-The results not only contextualize these issues but also provide clear, data-driven insights that support the design direction.
+Based on the two guiding questions, this survey validated key pain points and captured real user experiences.
+The results provided clear insights that directly informed the design direction.

 leafless tree on the field near the lake

-• 2 in 3 - delayed decisions due to low clarity & confidence
+Delayed decisions due to low clarity and confidence

 Complexity